Supply Chain & Procurement

 That said, the change will be softer.
 Rather than large scale procurement transformation, we believe many companies will opt for a continuous improvement model, making effective changes in key areas of the procurement function.

 Our full 2020 APAC Procurement Landscape report offers a detailed analysis of hiring trends, team structures and in-demand skills to pipeline in today's Procurement talent market.
-Leave your contact details in the form above if you wish to receive a copy of this report.
+Register your interest in the form above to receive a copy of this report.

 About Ethos BeathChapman, EBC: